YoshiHK/Rhythm-Game-Assistant/ci/README.md

 This folder enforces **system invariants**, not model correctness.

-CI exists to ensure **completed phases remain immutable**, and that downstream systems can rely on stable contracts as the codebase evolves.
+CI exists to ensure **completed phases remain immutable**, while allowing safe wiring, observability, and operational enforcement as the system scales.

 ---